-Althaea officinalis grows on the ungrazed banks of brackish water ditches and in the transition between upper saltmarsh and ditches and in the transition between upper saltmarsh and freshwater habitats, including by tidal rivers.
+Althaea officinalis grows on the ungrazed banks of brackish water ditches and in the transition between upper saltmarsh and freshwater habitats, including by tidal rivers.
 Its stem and roots provide food for the Marsh Mallow Moth (Hydraecia osseola), whose UK distribution is restricted to Kent and the East Sussex border.

 As Marsh-mallow is not uncommon in Kent, the distributional data maintained in this register will be at 1km square (monad) level.
-This will entail recording at a finer scale than the tetrads given in Philp (2010), from which the following 1991-2005 map is taken (with kind permission of the late $Eric\ Philp\ and\ the\ Kent\ Field\ Club$).
+This will entail recording at a finer scale than the tetrads given in Philp (2010), from which the following 1991-2005 map is taken (with kind permission of the late Eric Philp and the Kent Field Club).